erlingrj/psynth/README.md

 ## Todo
 - [x] Add an amplitude envelope to avoid the ugly ticking audio
+- [x] Add multiple waveform generators (currently we only have a sinusoidal oscillator)
+- [ ] Add FFT/inverse FFT reactor to enable simple filtering
+- [ ] Interface an actual MIDI device
 - [ ] Add multiple lanes so that we can do polysynths
 - [ ] Stereo audio.
-(Currently we are just doing MONO)
+(Currently, we are just doing MONO)
-- [ ] Interface an actual MIDI device
-- [ ] Add multiple waveform generators (currently we only have a sinusoidal oscillator)

 ## References: